osposweb/osposweb.github.io/OSPOS-development-index.md

 OSPOS is a project **based on CodeIgniter**, so a good starting point to understand the architecture of the software is to read a [Codeigniter tutorial (https://www.codeigniter.com/user_guide/tutorial/)](https://www.codeigniter.com/user_guide/tutorial/static_pages.html).

-Among `Codeigniter`, also has usage of some other web software technologies such like `JQuery` and `Bootstrap`, the [Development Environment wiki (click here)](OSPOS-Environment-Development) has some related info of how to start the different parts of the software needs.
+Among `Codeigniter`, also has usage of some other web software technologies such like `JQuery` and `Bootstrap`, please read the section [2 - How to start develop](#2---how-to-start-development) of this page wiki to lear more and how to start tune up the development environment.
+But first please learn a little about the architecture workflow.

-Now with development environment in tune, start to code understanding the architecture workflow (following the info) and the database (below there some info), and also some coding tips about both.

 ### 1 - Architecture workflow